 The Portland Phoenix is Maine's alternative weekly.
 My semi-regular contributions to the paper included explorations of Maine dining trends, a round-up of the state's best winter delivery options, and an interview series called Deep Dish, in which I asked Portland chefs to share their favorite menu items from other local restaurants.

 Eater Drinks launched in 2015 as a beverage-focused sibling site to Eater.com.
-I've contributed features on craft beer and trending Korean rice beer, makgeolli.
+I've contributed features on craft beer and Korea’s national rice beer, makgeolli.

 Eater Maine, now a retired site with occasional map updates, was the ultimate destination for foodie news in the Pine Tree State.
-I published 1-3 entries per day covering food news and dining guides and managed a group of freelance writers and photographers who contributed regularly to the site.
+From 2014 to 2016, I published 1–3 entries per day covering food news and dining guides and managed a group of freelance writers and photographers who contributed regularly to the site.
 I also maintained the website's Twitter and Facebook pages.

 Exclusive: Preview Portland Tiki Bar Rhum's Handmade Skull Mugs (December 2015)